 When it comes time to purchasing life insurance age 60 plus it’s nice to know that you’ll have options.
 In fact what many people don’t realize is that as you age, many of the very popular term life insurance options, specifically no medical exam term life insurance, will disappear.
 It is for this reason alone why it’s important to not only to have an idea of how much insurance you need today, but also what you’ll need in 10 or 20 years from today.

 Another thing to consider is that age is also a niche for life insurance companies.
 That means that clients shopping for life insurance age 60+ need to consider the most age 60+ friendly carriers available.
-This is key to finding the best company at the best price and it is what we at TermLife2Go do for you.
+This is key to finding the best company at the best price.

 The real answer to this question will always be, it depends.
 The factors that determine which company you should choose for life insurance in your 60’s include: